dvonrohr/dvonrohr.github.io/content/articles/2019-08-18-laravel-testing-unable-to-locate-factory.md

 ---
-title: "Error message when using a laravel factory inside a feature test"
+title: Error message when using a laravel factory inside a feature test
-slug: "using-laravel-factory-inside-feature-test"
+slug: using-laravel-factory-inside-feature-test
 date: 2019-08-18
-banner_image: code-header.png
-tags: [php, laravel, testing]
-description: ""
+img: laravel
+description: "How to solve the mysterious 'InvalidArgumentException: Unable to locate factory with name' error."
 ---

 Today I played around with feature tests in laravel, and got the following error: